 Basic Dental Care - Home Treatment

 Developing good dental health habits is the best way to prevent tooth decay and gum disease.
 Older adults may have special concerns about dentures, and those with arthritis may have trouble holding a toothbrush.
 Effective brushing and flossingBrush after eatingGet into a routine of brushing and flossing.
 Brush after meals and snacks and before bed.Use a toothbrush with soft, rounded - end bristles

 Open-joint arthroplasty is surgery to repair, reposition, replace, or remove parts in a joint.

-Jaw Problems: Structural Problems and Injury - Topic Overview
+Jaw Problems: Exercise and Relaxation - Topic Overview

-Jaw Problems: Changing Your Diet - Topic Overview
+Your Child and the Dentist - Topic Overview

 A visit to the dentist can be a scary thing for children.
 The odors,the tools,the sounds,and the big person with the mask can all upset a child.
 When choosing a dentist for your child and preparing him or her for a visit,think about the following to make the visit as pleasant as possible.
 Choosing a dentist Pediatric dentists specialize in the care of infants',children's,and teenagers' ...